NIRVANALAN/torch-representations4d/README.md

 4. [Optional] Set up the environment.
 We provide Pipfile.

-Because sampling models are implemented differently in JAX and PyTorch, the patch above allows us to explicitly select the sampling mode used in the original JAX model's readout, which helps ensure consistency during unit testing.
+Because sampling modes are implemented differently in JAX and PyTorch, the patch above allows us to explicitly select the sampling mode used in the original JAX model's readout, which helps ensure consistency during unit testing.

 ## Convert to PyTorch